Getting a Divorce: How to Prove Desertion

 It is important to appreciate the difference between separation and desertion since they form different facts for proving irretrievable breakdown of marriage under the Women’s Charter.

-Separation occurs when a couple is legally married but live apart from each other.
-It is the most appropriate fact for proving irretrievable breakdown of marriage when neither party is at fault for their marriage breaking down.
-Separation can occur anytime, with the parties agreeing to do so.
+Separation is the most appropriate fact for proving irretrievable breakdown of marriage when neither party is at fault for their marriage breaking down.
+It can occur anytime, with the parties agreeing to do so.

 On the other hand, desertion is essentially non-consensual separation.
-The line between separation and desertion is therefore whether there was an intention to desert.
+The line between separation and desertion is therefore whether there was an intention to desert by one party.

 As mentioned above, desertion occurs when one has been abandoned by his/her spouse.
-This mean that the parties are separated not by agreement, but because one spouse has chosen to leave his/her spouse against his/her wishes.
+This means that the parties are separated not by agreement, but because one spouse has chosen to leave his/her spouse without that spouse’s consent.
+An agreed separation cannot give rise to desertion.

 If you need legal advice on getting a divorce from your spouse, whether on the fact of desertion or another fact, feel free to get in touch with one of our trusted divorce lawyers.